 We recognize that there may be a potential material conflict of interest when we vote a proxy solicited by an issuer whose retirement plan we manage, or we administer, who distributes AB-sponsored mutual funds, or with whom we or an employee has another business or personal relationship that may affect how we vote on the issuer's proxy.
 In order to avoid any perceived or actual conflict of interest, we have established procedures for use when we encounter a potential conflict to ensure that our voting decisions are based on our clients' best interests and are not the product of a conflict.
-These procedures include reviewing our proposed votes in light of the Policy and ISS's recommendations.
-If our proposed vote is contrary to, or not contemplated in, the Policy and is contrary to ISS's recommendation, we refer the proposed vote to our Conflicts Officer for his determination.
+These procedures include reviewing our proposed votes in light of the Policy.
+If our proposed vote iscontrary to, or not contemplated in, the Policy, we refer the proposed vote to our Chief Compliance Officer and/or our Co-Conflicts Officers for his or her determination.

 In addition, the Committee takes reasonable steps to verify that ISS continues to be independent, including an annual review of ISS's conflict management procedures.
-When reviewing these conflict management procedures, we consider, among other things, whether ISS (i) has the capacity and competency to adequately analyze proxy issues; and (ii) can offer research in an impartial manner and in the best interests of our clients.
+When reviewing these conflict management procedures, we consider, among other things, whether ISS (i) has the capacity and competency to adequately analyze proxy issues; and (ii) can offer research in an impartial manner and in the best interests of our clients